lekhrajdinkar/solution-engineer/02_docker/00_architecture.md

 - **Docker host** : on host machine install docker
   - eg: docker desktop on out laptops.
   - all containers runs on this  docker host.
+- **.dockerignore** :
+  - Specifies files/directories that should be excluded when building a Docker image.
+  - Reduces build context size
+  - Prevents sensitive files (e.g., .env, credentials.json) from accidentally being copied into the image.

 ---
 ## Layered Arch